Section 3 of the Understanding Herbicides Series

 Some herbicides may photodegrade in sunlight if they remain on the leaf surface for extended periods.
 Photodegradation (breakdown by sunlight) on the leaf surface is negligible for some herbicides including Transline and Milestone.

 Rain following application of herbicides can influence control of the target plant.
 Some herbicides that are absorbed rapidly, such as 2,4-D Ester, may be “rainfast” in as little as 15 minutes after application.
 However, some herbicides require as long as eight hours free of rain following application for best performance, so rain too soon after application can cause variable results.
 Be sure to read the herbicide label to determine the “rainfast (rain-free)” period for the herbicide you are applying.

 Table 1: The approximate number of hours required between herbicide application and rainfall (rainfast) for some commonly used natural area herbicides.

 Foliar Canopy Factors

 Foliage area determines the amount of herbicide intercepted by a plant.
 Weeds with small leaves may intercept an inadequate amount of herbicide to obtain control.
 Also, plants with hairy leaves, such as common mullein, do not absorb foliar herbicides readily because hair holds spray droplets away from the leaf surface.
 An excessive amount of old growth from the previous growing season may also intercept herbicides, preventing contact with new growth.

-Herbicides such as Milestone, Transline, and Tordon 22K that are taken up by both roots, stems and leaves can perform better than herbicides that are mainly taken up by foliage such as 2,4-D. Surfactants can be added to the spray solution that may increase penetration of hairy or waxy leaf surfaces.
+Herbicides such as Milestone and Transline that are taken up by both roots, stems and leaves can perform better than herbicides that are mainly taken up by foliage such as 2,4-D. Surfactants can be added to the spray solution that may increase penetration of hairy or waxy leaf surfaces.